Me, In Brief

 I run a paid membership called Special Projects, which provides moral support and a bit of financial freedom, in return for discounts and exclusive access.

-I have two newsletters.
-Once a month I send out Everyday Writing.
-Starting June 2021, I'm sending a pop-up mini-series, Great Speeches.
-Enter your email.
+Once a month I send out a newsletter, Everyday Writing.
+Enter your email to subscribe.

 Everyday Writing | monthly